The benefits of a software PBX

 Peak processor usage

-Alternatively you can run your PBX as a virtual instance using Hyper V or Vmware.
-Hyper V or VMware are great virtualization platforms with superior I/O performance which allow you to virtualize your PBX, even for larger installations.
+Alternatively you can run your PBX as a virtual instance using Hyper-V, Vmware or KVM.
+These are great virtualization platforms with superior I/O performance which allow you to virtualize your PBX, even for larger installations.

 Easy to scale